claudielarouche/claudielarouche/_dev-projects/page-id.md

 ## RTL/DINE/Manual Reference

+### Invoices

+- If there are no names: DINE
+- If the invoice has maintenance cost and days, Manual
+- If the invoice is paid: Manual
+- If it's unclear the invoice is paid or not: RTL
+- Saskatchewan: All invoices should be marked Manual, except for hotels, flight companies, taxis etc

 ### RTL

 - If we don’t know if it’s been paid (any pages with child information, but no costing info)
 - Approval letters and acceptance letters
 - Request form
 - Child care notification form
-- Invoice (but not sure if paid or not) - Except for SK (see below)
-  - SK: All invoices should be marked Manual, except for hotels, flight companies, taxis etc
 - Authorization of funding (Autorisation de dépenses)
 - Request for funding
 - Legal documentation